 If there is no one to help, you should contact your vet or yard manager.
 Recognised trade bodies or associations may also be able to support you.

-If your animal needs emergency veterinary care while you’re self-isolating, you can arrange to have it taken to the vet, or take it to the vet yourself where necessary.
+If an animal in your care needs emergency veterinary care while you’re self-isolating, you can arrange to have it taken to the vet, or take it to the vet yourself where necessary.
 You should only do this if it is not possible for another person to take your animal to the vet.
 You should tell the vet in advance that you’re self-isolating.

 Exercising your animal